I1820/mia/README.md

 <p align="center"><img alt="I1820 in AoLab IoT Architecture" src="http://aolab.github.io/documentation/architecture/I1820.jpg"></p>

+Middleware connects different, often complex and already existing programs that were not originally designed to be connected.

 I1820 is a improved version of 18.20, it provides you a full featured package that can do all you need from IoT middleware (Platform) consist of create notification, collect logs and discover and manage your things.